Desktop notifications are on | Turn off

 Turn on desktop notifications?

-Samantha Schmidt is a reporter for The Washington Post's Morning Mix team.
-She previously worked as a reporting fellow for the New York Times.
+Samantha Schmidt is a reporter focused on gender and family issues for The Washington Post.
+She previously worked on The Post's Morning Mix team, and as a reporting fellow for the New York Times.